Sakion-Team/Re-Kernel/Integrate/README.md

 If you have made the above preparations, you can integrate Re:Kernel into your kernel as follows

+## Automatically modify with Kernel Modifier
+Firstly, you need to download and place the Kernel Modifier in the root directory of the kernel source code, Then run the Kernel modifier using Java version 17 and above.
+If nothing unexpected happens, the modifier will automatically modify the kernel source code and insert ReKernel into your kernel.
+Next, you only need to recompile the kernel once.

 ## Modification
 Firstly, you should create a header or source file to store the NETLINK code, with a UNIT of 26, a port of 100, and a packet size of 128
 ```C++